LVPlayground/playground/javascript/features/gangs/README.md

   - **/gang settings**: Allows leaders to change settings of their gang.
   - **/gangs**: Display the gangs currently represented on Las Venturas Playground.

-_This feature is still under development, these commands are currently only available to admins._

 ## FAQ: Can I only kick online players from my gang?
 No. As the leader or manager of a gang, you can kick any member of the gang regardless of whether they are online or offline.
 You can see a full list of your gang's members by using the